joaohenggeler/web-cache-exporter/Source/ExternalLocations/README.md

 # External Locations

-This directory contains any extra files related to the external locations feature that are added to the release build.
+This directory contains any files related to the external locations feature that are included with the Web Cache Exporter.
 To learn more about this functionality, see the [About External Locations](About%20External%20Locations.txt) help file.